 A User Researcher is curious about people and their behavior.
 Sifting through the layers of consumer behavior requires an analytical and organized mind as well as the ability to think outside the research to glean the true meaning behind human actions.

 User Researchers probe for meaning via focus groups and interviews, so they must be as comfortable with a crowd as they are one-on-one.
 They are articulate and intelligent, with solid communication skills.
 User Researcher jobs require individuals who are as computer savvy as they are people friendly, since their work entails sifting through and finding meaning in data as well as actually gathering data from people.
 The User Researcher is truly the detective of the marketing world, as they probe and search for patterns in behavior.

 Suggested Software Proficiency

 The tools you need will depend on how you conduct your User Research.
 Surveys, focus groups, website testing and field studies will all dictate the software you use.
 If your project is super tech savvy, you may even use virtual reality to track user behavior.

 Data collators like Excel or screen sharing tools like Skype could be important.
-You may also need:
+User experience researcher jobs may also require:

 - Screen recording software like QuickTime or IShowU HD